 The rereading strategy is helpful here because the more times your child sees a word the easier it will become for them to decode it and words like it.
 Removing the effort leaves a child free to really get lost in a story.

-The HOMER Learn & Grow app is another tool your child can use to practice essential decoding skills.
+Our HOMER app is another tool your child can use to practice essential decoding skills.

 Reading Things That Are Not Books Builds Fluency

 Once your child can instantly recognize words on the page (even ones they don’t know), then they are considered fluent!

 It’s important to note that there are different levels of reading fluency.
 For example, your child may be able to fluently read a first-grade book but not a ninth-grade book.
 The good news is that fluency grows the more your child reads!